Walter Plecker

 Walter Ashby Plecker (April 2, 1861 – August 2, 1947) was an American physician and public health advocate who was the first registrar of Virginia's Bureau of Vital Statistics, serving from 1912 to 1946.
 He was a leader of the Anglo-Saxon Clubs of America, a white supremacist organization founded in Richmond, Virginia, in 1922.
-He drafted and lobbied for the passage of the Racial Integrity Act of 1924 by the Virginia legislature; it institutionalized the one-drop rule.
+A eugenicist and proponent of scientific racism, Plecker drafted and lobbied for the passage of the Racial Integrity Act of 1924 by the Virginia legislature; it institutionalized the one-drop rule.

+Plecker was killed after being struck by a car in 1947.

 Early life and education

-Plecker was born in Augusta County, the son of a returned Confederate veteran.
-Sent to Staunton as a boy, he graduated from Hoover Military Academy in 1880 and obtained a medical degree from the University of Maryland in 1885.
-He was a devout Presbyterian, and throughout his life he supported the denomination's fundamentalist Southern branch, funding missionaries who believed, as he later would, that God had destroyed Sodom and Gomorrah as punishment for racial intermixing.
+Plecker was born in Augusta County, Virginia in April 1861, shortly before Virginia seceded from the Union and the beginning of the American Civil War.
+His father was a slave owner who fought in the Confederate States Army.
+After being sent to Staunton as a boy, he graduated from Hoover Military Academy in 1880 and obtained a medical degree from the University of Maryland in 1885.
+He was a devout Presbyterian, and throughout his life, he supported the denomination's fundamentalist southern branch, funding missionaries who believed, as he later would, that God had destroyed Sodom and Gomorrah as punishment for racial intermixing.

 Career

 Plecker settled in Hampton, Virginia, in 1892, and before his mother's death in 1915, he worked with women of all races and became known for his active interest in obstetrics and public health issues.
 Plecker educated midwives, invented a home incubator, and prescribed home remedies for infants.
-His efforts are credited with an almost 50% decline in birthing deaths for black mothers.
 Plecker became the public health officer for Elizabeth City County in 1902.

 In 1912, Plecker became the first registrar of Virginia's newly created Bureau of Vital Statistics, a position he held until 1946.
 An avowed white supremacist and an advocate of eugenics, he became a leader of the Anglo-Saxon Clubs of America in 1922.
 He wanted to prevent miscegenation, or marriage between races, and he also thought that a decreasing number of mulattoes, as classified in the census, meant that more of them were passing as white.

 With the help of John Powell and Earnest Sevier Cox, Plecker drafted and the state legislature passed the "Racial Integrity Act of 1924".
 It recognized only two races, "white" and "colored" (black).
 It essentially incorporated the one-drop rule, classifying any individual with any amount of African ancestry as "colored".
 This went beyond existing laws, which had classified persons who had one-sixteenth (equivalent to one great-great-grandparent) or less black ancestry as white.
 In 1967, the United States Supreme Court invalidated the law in Loving v.
 Virginia.